JetBrains/kotlin/samples/README.md

   * `androidNativeActivity` - Android Native Activity rendering 3D graphics using OpenGLES
   * `calculator` - iOS Swift application, using Kotlin/Native code compiled into the framework
+  * `cocoapods` - A Kotlin/Native application using the `AFNetworking` library from CocoaPods.
   * `csvparser` - simple CSV file parser and analyzer
   * `echoServer` - TCP/IP echo server
   * `gitchurn` - program interoperating with `libgit2` for GIT repository analysis